Chris-HJL/Openterface-Ops-GUI/README.md

    - Verify API keys are set correctly

 2. **Image Capture Issues**:
-   - Ensure the image server is running
+   - Ensure the image server is running on the configured host:port
    - Check permissions for accessing screen capture

 3. **UI Element Detection Issues**:
    - Ensure the UI-Model is properly configured
    - Try using more specific commands to identify UI elements

+4. **ReAct Agent Issues**:
+   - Check the maximum iterations setting
+   - Review the reasoning output for debugging
+   - Use manual approval mode for safer execution

 ### Logging

-The application logs information to the console, which can be helpful for debugging issues.
-Check the console output for error messages and status updates.
+The application logs information to `ops_api.log` and console output, which can be helpful for debugging issues.
+Check the logs for error messages and status updates.

 ## Security Considerations

 - API keys are handled through environment variables, not hardcoded in the application
 - CORS is enabled for development purposes, but should be restricted in production
 - Sessions are stored in memory and are not persisted across server restarts
+- Dangerous operations require explicit approval in manual mode

 ## License